sylvaticus/BetaML.jl/docs/src/index.md

 Aside Julia, BetaML can be accessed in R or Python using respectively [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) and [PyJulia](https://github.com/JuliaPy/pyjulia).
 See [the tutorial](@ref using_betaml_from_other_languages) for details.

+!!!
+Warning
+    Version 0.11 brings homogenization in the models' names and put some order on other stuff, but at the cost of severe breaking changes.
+Follow the updated documentation.

 ## Installation

 The BetaML package is included in the standard Julia register, install it with: